7 Powerhouse Benefits of Avocado You Didn’t Know About

 Of all the drug-free ways to lower your cholesterol, eating avocados is probably the most delicious.
-Avocados are rich in plant sterols, compounds shown to lower cholesterol by blocking the its absorption into the bloodstream.
+Avocados are rich in plant sterols, compounds shown to lower cholesterol by blocking its absorption into the bloodstream.
 They’re also packed with vitamins and minerals, including vitamin E, magnesium, vitamin C, folate, and zinc.
 Ounce for ounce, one of the benefits of avocado is that they provide more potassium than bananas!
 A randomized trial published in JAMA followed a small group of adults with hypertension over a period of two years, and found that replacing a carbohydrate-heavy diet with one rich in monounsaturated fats (the same heart-healthy kind found in olive oil) resulted in lower blood pressure and improved lipid levels.
 Dutch researchers analyzed 60 trials to explore the effects of various fats on cholesterol levels, and also found that replacing carbohydrates with monounsaturated and polyunsaturated fats lead to a decrease in “bad cholesterol” and an increase in “good cholesterol.”
 Here are some other drug-free ways to lower cholesterol.

 Some of the most effective ways to reduce your risk of heart disease are simpler than you’d think.
 Studies have shown that substituting saturated fat with unsaturated fat—avocado’s calling card—can reduce heart disease risk better than merely lowering overall fat intake.
 An analysis of 50 studies and clinical trials showed that a Mediterranean diet, which is high in monounsaturated fat, was effective at preventing metabolic syndrome, a group of risk factors that increase the likelihood of heart problems like stroke or coronary artery disease.
-Another 20-year study followed more than 74,000 women 38 to 63 years old and found that women who adhered to a Mediterranean-style diet had a lower risk of stroke.
+Another 20-year study followed more than 74,000 women ages 38 to 63 and found that women who adhered to a Mediterranean-style diet had a lower risk of stroke.
 These are some other ways to reduce your risk of heart disease and stroke.

-Another one of the benefits of avocado is that healthy monounsaturated fats have been shown to help your body better absorb anticancer antioxidants such as lycopene (found in tomatoes) and beta-carotene (carrots and sweet potatoes).
+Another one of the benefits of avocado is that healthy monounsaturated fats have been shown to help your body better absorb anti-cancer antioxidants such as lycopene (found in tomatoes) and beta-carotene (carrots and sweet potatoes).
 Be on the lookout for these signs you’re not eating enough healthy fats.

 Add avocado to your sandwich to keep blood sugar levels in check; its fat (a whopping 25 to 30 grams per avocado) slows digestion, making it easier on your blood sugar, and its soluble fiber also helps stabilize blood sugar levels to help fight insulin resistance.
 (Here are some signs you should get your blood sugar checked.)
 Since fat has no impact on blood sugar, avocados are great additions to a low-GL diet if you eat them in moderation.
 A study by researchers from Loma Linda University and published in Nutrition Journal found that participants who ate half an avocado with lunch reported feeling satisfied longer with less of a desire to eat more afterward.
 It also showed that eating avocado resulted in no rise in blood sugar levels, which researchers believe might mean the fruit could be beneficial in the maintenance of weight and diabetes, though further research needs to be done.